my-challenge-journey/terms-and-conditions/terms-and-conditions.md

 We reserve the right to modify these Terms and Conditions at any time.
 We will notify you of any changes by posting the new Terms and Conditions on the website/Mobile Application .
 Your continued use of the website/Mobile Application after any such changes constitutes your acceptance of the new Terms and Conditions.

 **12\.
 Governing Law**
-These Terms and Conditions shall be governed by and construed in accordance with the laws of \[Insert Jurisdiction\], without regard to its conflict of law principles.
+These Terms and Conditions shall be governed by and construed in accordance with the laws of United States, without regard to its conflict of law principles.

 **13\.
 Contact Information**
-If you have any questions about these Terms and Conditions, please contact us at \[Insert Contact Information\].
+If you have any questions about these Terms and Conditions, please contact us at [contact@mylifestylechallenge.app](mailto:contact@mylifestylechallenge.app).

 By using our website/Mobile Application , you acknowledge that you have read and understood these Terms and Conditions and agree to be bound by them.
 Thank you for being a part of My Lifestyle Challenge.